MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 .. image:: ../images/Building-gene-catalog.png

 1. **Gene calling**.
-We use **prodigal** to extract protein-coding genes from metagenomic assemblies (usually uses **contigs** as input).
+We use **prodigal** to extract protein-coding genes from metagenomic assemblies (usually uses **scaffolds** as input).
 Prodigal has different gene prediction modes with single genome mode as default.
 To run prodigal on metagenomic mode we add the ``-p meta`` option.
 This will produce a fasta file with amino acid sequences (.faa), nucleotide sequences (.fna) as well as an annotation file (.gff).

     **Example command**: